BonoboPLC/bonoboplc_wiki/administration/staff.md

 ## Viewing Staff Activity

-The system tracks all activities by your Sales Reps in real time.
+The system tracks all activities by your Staff in real time.

-You can view the Agent activity per Agent by going to the Agents profile, or by aggregate in the Agent Activity Feed
+You can view granular details about a Staff’s activity by going to the staffs’ profile page and navigating to the Actions tab.

-This includes the following and more

-* Tickets Sales
-* Deposits
-* Payouts
-* Account Registrations
-* Failed Transactions
+Here you will be able to see a detailed, chronological record of all the Staff’s activity on your platform.
+This feature is key for monitoring staff actions to ensure accountability and integrity of the systems operations and key configuration settings.

 ![Agent Activity Tracker](/uploads/agent-activity-tracker.png "Agent Activity Tracker")

 ## Viewing changes to Staff Account & Permissions

+You can view granular details about the changes made to a Staff account in the History tab.
+This includes any changes made to Staffs profile, permission and access levels.
+This feature is key for identifying any changes made to the users account.

+## Staff Password Lockout

 Every Sales Agent has a Withdrawal Float Account in the system which is used for Paying Prizes.